 The flagship dashboard for this campaign.

-This page is meant to be the most shareable explanation of what I am trying to do for children and families in Maine.
+This page is meant to be the most shareable explanation of what I am trying to do for children and families in Maine, and the flagship public read inside a larger family-matters hub.

 60-second version